 The Stoke City Supporters Council is a group who represent the cross section of fans supporting the Club.
 The representatives are elected using a democratic process and have to seek re-election on a regular basis.

-The Club is also committed to working and improving relationships with supporters through its Membership scheme which features the Potters Foundation, as well as Platinum Plus, Platinum, Gold and Silver levels to recognise and reward the loyalty and commitment of fans.
+The Club is also committed to working and improving relationships with supporters through its Membership scheme which features the Potters Foundation, as well as Potters Forever to recognise and reward the loyalty and commitment of fans.